sstadick/hck/README.md

 ## Profile Guided Optimization

 See the `pgo*.sh` scripts for how to build this with optimizations.
 You will need to install the llvm tools via `rustup component add llvm-tools-preview` for this to work.
+Building with PGO seems to improve performance anywhere from 5-30% depending on the platform and codepath. i.e. on mac os it seems to have a larger effect, and on the regex codepath it also seems to have a greater effect.

 ## TODO